BuiltBrokenModding/SBM-SheepMetal/README.md

 ## Change Log

+### v0.3.0

+* Added: Black-/Whitelist to control spawn biomes more easily
+* Fixed: Startup crash with The Midnight
+* Removed: Config file "sheepmetal/enable" as it was not used.
+You can disable spawning in the "sheepmetal/spawning" config

 ### v0.2.0

 * Added: Genetic Memory
 * Added: Parents (default tracks 3 deep for new sheep)
 * Added: Wool type random selection based on parents for breeding